Brux05/drug_AI/README.md

 ## Notes

-- Training re-runs on every backend restart (it's fast enough on this dataset size that a saved checkpoint wasn't worth the extra moving part — add one easily in `ml_pipeline.py` if we want to skip retraining).
+- Training re-runs on every backend restart (it's fast enough on this dataset size that a saved checkpoint wasn't worth the extra moving part — we can add one easily in `ml_pipeline.py` if we want to skip retraining).
 - `BRICS.BRICSBuild` isn't fully deterministic between process restarts, so a fresh `generate` call won't always return the exact same candidates as the